gustavonp/roo-recipes/content/recipe/pancakes.md

 3. Bathe that shortstack with maple goodness.

-> You can store the pancake batter in the fridge for two to four days.
-Save a bottle of empty ketchup to help you pour pancake batter.
+<blockquote class="with-roo">You can store the pancake batter in the fridge for two to four days.
+Save a bottle of empty ketchup to help you pour pancake batter.</blockquote>